What State Of Workflow Management Is Your Organization In?

 As organizations grow, they develop processes to address or prevent errors.
 Let’s say that Bob let you in the conference room for a sales call, but fifteen minutes later, the executive team walks in for an impromptu meeting.
 Now, Bob requires you to send him an email to reserve the room ahead of time and he keeps a spreadsheet of who is using it.

 In this state, the ‘departmentalization’ of the organization begins and each one needs its own processes and workflows.
-Finance puts in place a process for budgetary approvals; Procurement establishes a process for ordering inventory; HR starts tracking vacation approvals.
+Finance puts in place a process for budget approvals; Procurement establishes a process for ordering inventory; HR starts tracking vacation approvals.

 Communication and process step completion are still informal like the previous state, but people are trying to implement a standard process at least.
 The need for liaising between departments becomes important.